codelation/blocky/README.md

 ### Active Admin

-Blocky registers the content blocks with [Active Admin](http://activeadmin.info) to provide the editing interface for your content blocks.
+Blocky registers the content blocks with [Active Admin](http://activeadmin.info) to provide the editing interface.
 Everything works best if you are using Active Admin and if `current_admin_user` is used to return an authenticated user who can manage the content blocks when signed in.

 If you're not using Active Admin, it should be pretty easy to create a simple interface for managing your content blocks.
 The reason the old admin interface was removed was to